 The second approach seeks to achieve as-if randomization at the candidate level.
-Following Cattaneo, Frandsen, and Titiunik (2015), I conduct a grid search to identify the upper and lower vote margin boundaries that would produce the largest window within which central candidates who lost and who won are statistically indistinguishable in terms of every pre-treatment candidatelevel and district-level characteristics.
+Following Cattaneo, Frandsen, and Titiunik (2015), I conduct a grid search to identify the upper and lower vote-margin boundaries that would produce the largest window within which central candidates who lost and who won are statistically indistinguishable in terms of all pre-treatment candidate-level and district-level characteristics.
 The resulting window is found to be (−11.25,7.75).
 Since the fates of central candidates whose vote shares fell within this window can be assumed to be as-if random, it is possible to conduct inference through independent re-randomization.

-For both approaches, I drop two clear outliers – the capital Hanoi and the biggest municipality Ho Chi Minh City.
+For both approaches, I drop two clear outliers—the capital Hanoi and the biggest municipality Ho Chi Minh City.
 While the central government also considers election results when adjusting central transfers to these provinces, many other governance goals uniquely pertaining to these mega-cities also pull transfers in various directions.
-Because the Party Secretaries of Hanoi and Ho Chi Minh City both sit in the Politburo – the highest echelon of leadership within the CPV – the availability of information, channels for getting state resources and modes of accountability in these two provinces are also incomparable to all the other provinces.
+Because the Party Secretaries of Hanoi and Ho Chi Minh City both sit in the Politburo—the highest echelon of leadership within the CPV—the availability of information, channels for getting state resources, and modes of accountability in these two provinces are also incomparable to all the other provinces.
 Finally, I also exclude the province of Binh Duong, which experienced a major change in budget allocation in 2017 following the introduction of a revised State Budget Law (Bach and Nguyen 2016).

-The two approaches produce the same set of treated provinces but arrive at two slightly different sets of control provinces.
-Table 1 shows the balance between control and treated provinces across a number of relevant covariates, all of which are measured in 2015.
+These two approaches produce the same set of treated provinces but arrive at two slightly different sets of control provinces.
+Table 1 shows the balance between control and treated provinces across several relevant covariates, all of which are measured in 2015.
 For both samples, the difference between treatment and control means is subjected to both a randomization-inference and a standard OLS hypothesis test.
-The results show that treated and control provinces in the first sample are nearly identical.
-The second sample, even though constructed to achieve balance only at the candidate and district levels, also displays balance when aggregated to the province level.
-Analyses that use close elections often face two problems, but fortunately neither is detrimental in this case.
-First, in a sample of only close elections, defeats certainly convey a weaker signal, and are thus less likely to elicit a detectable response.
+The results show that the treated and control provinces in the first sample are nearly identical.
+The second sample, even though it was constructed to achieve balance only at the candidate and district levels, also displays balance when aggregated to the province level.
+Analyses that use close elections often face two problems, but neither is detrimental in this case.
+First, in a sample of only close elections, defeats certainly convey a weaker signal and are thus less likely to elicit a detectable response.
 While this is true, the exact closeness of each result is not necessarily apparent to the regime when there are multiple candidates in a race.
-On the other hand, any defeat by any margin still presents an obvious personnel challenge to the regime and attracts attention from the public.
+However, a defeat by any margin still presents an obvious personnel challenge to the regime and attracts attention from the public.
 This means that the binary signal of a defeat should still convey much, if not most, of a result’s informational value.
 Second, the local nature of this approach may limit its generalizability, particularly if only the weakest central candidates would be found in closely winning or losing elections.
 However, most central candidates are quite homogeneous in reality, and those whose vote margins are close do not differ much from those who have won more comfortably.
-As Table D.1 in Online Appendix D shows, even though they do seem slightly weaker, this difference is substantively small.
+As Table D.1 in Online Appendix D shows, even though these candidates do seem slightly weaker, the difference is substantively small.

 Estimation Methods